 With billions of mobile users nowadays, building websites that are viewable on mobile devices is indispensable.
 Luckily, we’ve got many tools and options for debugging websites on mobile platforms.
-You can use Adobe Edge Inspect, Google Chrome Emulation, or XIP.io to name a few.

 If you are developing solely in an macOS and iOS environment, you may not need those third-party tools.
 Apple has already provided a set of tools for the job.

 And In this post, we’ll show you how to utilize them to access and debug static websites as well as WordPress websites in iOS for iPhone and iPad.

 First, launch Safari and enable the Developer Tools via Safari > Preference.
 In the Advanced tab, tick the Show Develop menu in menu bar option.